google/oboe/docs/FullGuide.md

     stream->close();

+Do not close a stream while it is being written to or read from another thread as this will cause your app to crash.
 After you close a stream you cannot call any of its methods.

 ### Disconnected audio stream